Asthma is when your airways are hypersensitive and easily become inflamed (swollen) and narrowed, making it sometimes difficult to breathe.

 You may notice that symptoms get worse:

-Breathing in cold, damp air can also trigger asthma symptoms, which can be a problem with the weather.
+Breathing in cold, damp air can also trigger asthma symptoms.

 You can book an appointment with a Spire private GP today.